zophiezlan/nuaa-cli/interfaces/web-simple/README.md

-# NUAA Simple Web Interface
+# NUAA Web Interface

 **Version 2.1.0** - Enhanced with exceptional UX improvements

-A simple, accessible web interface for NUAA teams who don't use command-line tools.
+A comprehensive, accessible web interface for NUAA teams who don't use command-line tools.

 ## 🎉 What's New in v2.1 (November 2025)